Ask Experts Questions for FREE Help!

 New Member

 So in doing this I have had quite an adventure (always the way, right?).
 It's a single handle valve, so first I went to turn off the water.
-I had to take the side cover off of the hot tub and ultimately move the toilet so that I could j-u-s-t b-a-r-e-l-y get my fingers on the hot water valve.
+I had to take the side cover off the hot tub and ultimately move the toilet so that I could j-u-s-t b-a-r-e-l-y get my fingers on the hot water valve.
 I was able to turn the cold water valve off with no problem, but the weird thing with the hot is that no matter which way I turn it, it's on.
 I started by turning it as far as I could clockwise, but the hot water still comes.
 I then turned it as far as I could counter-clockwise, and still the water keeps coming.
 I'm at a loss on how to turn the hot water off!
 It's true that I can't get a really good grip on the handle (I can't even get my thumb on it) but I'd swear that I'm getting it turned all the way.
 I ended up taking the inlet port out (it's a screw with a mesh screen around the thread area, where there are holes) anyway and just letting the hot water spray while I washed off the mesh and made sure that the holes were clear.
 I shielded myself with a towel while I put the inlet back in.

 The handle is such that it has two parts, one that turns the water on and one that sets the temperature (I guess just controlling how much of each type of water to add to the output).
 The indicator ranges from 60 to 140.
 At 100 there is a little safety button that you have to push if you want to turn it up any hotter.
 What's interesting is that 100 is about the right temperature, but that is also when the hot water pressure is at its lowest.
 I'm wondering if there is some sort of waterway in the handle or something that is what is gummed up?
-And maybe that's why it happens mostly at this temp., because that's the temp. that it has probably been set at most often (therefore, more buildup?).
+And maybe that's why it happens mostly at this temp. because that's the temp. that it has probably been set at most often (therefore, more buildup?).
 I want to take the entire assemblage out of the wall to look at it, and I see the screws that would let me do that, but I can't really do it with the hot water on, which leads me back to this new problem.

 Does anyone have any insight as to what might be happening with the hot water valve so that I can't seem to get it turned off?
 The logician in me says that I'm just not getting it turned all the way, but I just don't see how that's possible.